rojanjose/max-slm/content/MaximoManage/Lab-Prereqs.md

 ## Lab description

-The purpose of these labs to provide an introduction to process of setting up assets and manage work orders.
-This exposes the user to the manual data entry required to create these objects and their relationships.
-The Service Lifecyle Management flows aims at automate many of the date entry steps carried out in these labs.
+The purpose of this lab is to provide an introduction to process of setting up assets and manage work orders.
+This exercise exposes the user to the process of manual data entry required to create these objects and their relationships.
+The Service Lifecycle Management flows aim to automate many of the data entry steps carried out in this lab.

-1. Create Asset:
+1. Create Asset: How create a new asset and associate attributes such as spare parts.

-2. Create Spare Part:
+2. Create Spare Part: Create a new spare part and associate it with an asset.

-3. Create Service Request:
+3. Create Service Request: Report issues found during inspection via a service request.

-4. Create Work Order:
+4. Create Work Order: Act on a service request and create a work order to resolve the issue.

-5. Access `Techzone Demo` Environment:
+5. Access `Techzone Demo` Environment: Run through the process of requesting access to the Techzone demo environment.